rafaelmartins/blohg/docs/about.rst

 Motivation
 ----------

-Everybody knows that we have a big number of blogging engines lying around the blogosphere, but there's not a lot of choices for programmers, that are used to work daily with source-code editors and version control systems, and may be more productive when blogging using these tools, instead of the fancy WYSIWYG_ editors and administration interfaces.
+Everybody knows that we have a large number of blogging engines lying around the blogosphere, but there are not a many choices for programmers, who are used to working daily with source-code editors and version control systems and may be more productive when blogging using these tools, instead of the fancy WYSIWYG_ editors and administration interfaces.